pyrustic/paradict/README.md

 > Paradict supports **null** for representing the intentional absence of any value.

 For the dictionary data structure, Paradict allows keys to be either strings or numbers.
-However, in the config mode of the textual format, keys should only be alphanumeric strings with underscores or hyphens.
+However, in the `config mode` of the textual format, keys shouldn't contain a space or the equal `=` character.

 Paradict allows ordinary and raw strings, integers, and float numbers to span over multiple lines when they are tagged with `(text)`, `(raw)`, `(int)`, and `(float)`, respectively.